Meet Our Team

 It is a rewarding experience to introduce people to the amazing world that exists under the oceans, to assist individuals in achievement of their goals and realization of the sense of accomplishment that comes with diving.

-Chris Ferebee, Assistant Instructor
+Chris Ferebee, Open Water Instructor

 Chris began diving in 2016.
 With a lifelong desire to try scuba, he was under the mistaken impression that early childhood ear issues would prevent him from clearing his ears.
 A backyard conversation about a birthday present with his wife, Christy, and one Sea Stallion Groupon later, he obtained his certification and has been doing his best to make up for lost time, logging dives in California, Utah, throughout the Hawaiian Islands, Mexico and Croatia.